pratapsolanki/Puppy-adoption-app/README.md

 - Both the screens follow Material Design Principals and have neat User Interface.
 - App uses recommended navigation pattern to switch from one screen to other.
 - App fetches puppy images from internet using Glide and have fade in animation effect.
-- Puppy photos lists credit : Unsplash
+- Puppy photos lists credits : Unsplash

 ## :camera_flash: Screenshots